 The European breeders developed a standards that reflected the kind of rabbit needed to supply commercial markets – a very densely wooled rabbit with high wool performance.
 It is interesting to note that in Europe, the breed is angora.
 To differentiate between selection styles, they would be referred to as angoras from the German population or the Danish population etc. Testing stations in Germany measured progress towards the goals of the German angora breed association.

-When these animals were first imported to this country, many American breeders were astounded by the difference in wool production.
-These rabbits produced 3 to 4 times the amount of angora per rabbit for the same amount of feed and cage space.
+When these animals were first imported to North America, it was logical to call them German angoras even though this term does not exist in Germany.
+Breeders here were astounded by the difference in wool production.
+The imported rabbits produced 3 to 4 times the amount of angora per rabbit for the same amount of feed and cage space.
 They were eager to have the A.R.B.A. accept this “new” angora breed.
-Serious angora producers needed a high production angora rabbit and the German Angora was the logical choice Unfortunately, the rabbit breed that was finally accepted by the A.R.B.A. had changed from the German Standard, in favor of a show animal.
-Obviously there was a need for an organization that would serve and develop the commercial aspects of the U.S. angora industry, as well as preserve the standard of the German Angora rabbit.
-I.A.G.A.R.B. was born.
+Serious angora producers needed a high production angora rabbit and the German Angora was the logical choice.
+The rabbit breed that was finally accepted by the A.R.B.A. was changed from the German name and adopted a different standard.

 -Used with permission of Susan Wiley Updated and Edited by Leslie Samson

-©Copyright 2011 International Association of German Angora Rabbit Breeders.
+©Copyright 2014 International Association of German Angora Rabbit Breeders.
 All rights reserved.
 Use of information and documents are solely for the use of IAGARB.